Bailey, Greiss help Islanders hold on to beat Rangers 4-2

+NEW YORK (AP) — Following a stretch of seven games in 11 days, the New York Islanders don’t play again until Feb.
+1 The extended time off around the All-Star break will feel much better after a needed win against one of their biggest rivals.

-NEW YORK (AP) — Josh Bailey had a goal and two assists, Thomas Greiss stopped 40 shots, and the New York Islanders held on to beat the rival New York Rangers 4-2 Tuesday night.
+Josh Bailey had a goal and two assists, Thomas Greiss stopped 40 shots, and the Islanders held on to beat the New York Rangers 4-2 Tuesday night.

+“I’m ecstatic with the two points,” Islanders coach Barry Trotz said.
+“It’s huge for our psyche and the break.
+We’ve had so many games in the short period of time.
+We’re mentally and physically fatigued, and the break is going to do us good.”

-Anders Lee, Anthony Beauvillier and Brock Nelson also scored, and Mathew Barzal had two assists to help the Islanders head into the All-Star break with their second win in eight games (2-4-2).
+Anders Lee, Anthony Beauvillier and Brock Nelson also scored, and Mathew Barzal had two assists to help the Islanders get their second win in eight games (2-4-2).
 The Islanders got their first win against the Rangers in the teams’ third meeting in nine days.

+The Islanders led 4-0 before giving up two late goals, and holding off the charging Rangers.

+“If we lost that game in any way, shape or form, I think it would’ve been a big punch to the stomach,” Trotz said.
+“But we didn’t and we’re going to have a good break now, and a well-deserved rest.”

 Pavel Buchevich and Chris Kreider scored power-play goals 1:47 apart late in the third period for the short-handed Rangers.
 Alexandar Georgiev, who came in 4-1-0 in five games against the Islanders, finished with 14 saves.

+“Couple of tough goals today,” said Georgiev, who had stopped 70 of 74 shots while winning the teams’ previous two games last week.
+“They managed to score their goals and shut us down pretty good.”

 The Rangers were without All-Star forward Artemi Panarin, who sat out with an upper body injury.
-Brendan Lemieux took his spot on the top line to start the game.

 The Islanders, 2 for 29 on the power play over their previous 14 games, were 2 for 2 against the Rangers.